 The Tatum T1

-Providing newfound freedom and privacy, the Tatum T1 is a robotic system that outputs natural tactile sign from mainstream communication media.
-Disrupting the field centered on braille, the T1 has been designed to incorporate and showcase signing culture.
+Providing newfound freedom and privacy, the Tatum T1 is a robotic system that outputs natural tactile signs from mainstream communication media.
+Disrupting the field centered on braille, the T1 has been designed to incorporate and showcase a signing culture.

 Human-Centered Hardware